 As I anticipated this book was crucial for both my professional and personal growth.
 It let me discover how was acting with other people and which was the right way to handle adverse events.
 I started focusing only on things I was able to change, committing my whole energies on them, rather than wasting on useless and harmful thoughts.

-This, togheter with great concepts from deep work dramatically changed my productivity, helping me focusing on really important task at work, but also teaching me to get of office soon enough to get home and play with my kids in the evening.
+This, togheter with great concepts from deep work dramatically changed my productivity, helping me focus on really important task at work, but also teaching me to get of office soon enough to get home and play with my kids in the evening.

-To be fair, I have to admit that this is not the kid of book you read once in your life: I still often open it and read one or more chapters, trying to fix the concepts and apply them better in the next occasion.
+To be fair, I have to admit that this is not the kind of book you read once in your life: I still often open it and read one or more chapters, trying to fix the concepts and apply them better in the next occasion.